CyVerse-learning-materials/foss-2019/Containers/biocontainers.rst

 How to Install Docker
 """""""""""""""""""""

-Installing Docker on your computer takes a little time but it is reasonably straight forward and it is a one-time setup. `Docker can be installed on your local system by following these directions <https://learning.cyverse.org/projects/container_camp_workshop_2019/en/latest/docker/dockerintro.html>`_
+Installing Docker on your computer takes a little time but it is reasonably straight forward and it is a one-time setup. `Docker can be installed by following these directions. <https://learning.cyverse.org/projects/container_camp_workshop_2019/en/latest/docker/dockerintro.html>`_

 Docker installation is much easier on an Atmosphere instance with the 'ezd' command.